 When using roux:

-Brown roux to the colour that you want your gravy to be, the roasted flour (recipe above) helps achieve the color more quickly.
+Brown roux to the colour that you want your sauce to be, the roasted flour (recipe above) helps achieve the color more quickly.

 Getting Rid of Lumps

-It happens to the best of us: lumpy gravy…it looks nasty but no worries, this is an easy fix!
+It happens to the best of us: lumps…it looks nasty but no worries, this is an easy fix!
 Simply:

-- Pour the gravy through a sieve, this will remove the lumps.
-Return gravy to pan and simmer until ready to serve.
+- Pour the sauce through a sieve, this will remove the lumps.
+Return to pan and simmer until ready to serve.